TracyMuso/Book-shelf-app/README.md

 - **How I can run tests?**

-    - After cloning repository, run `bundle` and then run `rspec` to run the tests.
+    - After cloning repository, run `bundle` and then run `rspec test-file-directory` for a specific file or `rspec` to run all the tests.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->